-My name is Chantal, I am a first-generation settler who was born of parents that immigrated to Canada from Jamaica.
+My name is Chantal, I am a second-generation settler who was born of parents that immigrated to Canada from Jamaica.
 I am an introvert and deep empath, through and through.
 I’m consistently taking time to recharge alone and believe wholeheartedly in practicing self-care through art because of the overwhelming experience of current and ongoing collective trauma.
 I only ever wore black when I was teenager and swore to my mother that I’d never wear another colour, ever.
 That said, black is a fairly minimal part of my wardrobe now but remains a cherished colour/shade to me (depending on where you stand in the ongoing debate on whether black is a colour or a shade…why can’t it be both?)

 Cuddling with my two rabbits

 Thinking in comics